havertz2110/havertz2110.github.io/content/posts/GreyCTF Quals 2024 - The Last Dance/index.md

 authors:
   - anhhavertz
 ---
 Hello, still me again :) this is my writeup for GreyCTF Quals 2024.
-To be honest, its not that hard and glorious to even pull a writeup for this, but to me, this is the last time i play with my team that have been with me over last 2 years and maybe, it's also the last official ctf contest for me cuz now i have no team (still play but just on platform in order to study), so i will call this the last dance :) Therefore, I want to leave something as a farewell for this 2-year wonderful adventure.
+To be honest, its not that hard and glorious to even pull a writeup for this, but to me, this is the last time i play with my team that have been with me over last 2 years and maybe, it's also the last official ctf contest for me cuz now i have no team (still play solo in order to study), so i will call this the last dance :) Therefore, I want to leave something as a farewell for this 2-year wonderful adventure.
 Hope my team will achieve what they want and deserve to.

  Anyway, this time, i almost made it through those Misc challenges, but because i was so busy in Swiss while the contest was being hosted, I couldnt manage to clear and brought shame to our team.
-In this writeup, I would give writeups to those I did and didnt manage to solve on time(after contest) :)
+In this writeup, I would give writeups to those I did manage to solve on time(after contest too) :)

 # Misc
 ## 1. Sanity Check